 The Flood sees Rose and Clive travel to a version of Earth suffering from environmental change.
 Splitting up, they each stumble upon people familiar to them, and become involved in a conspiracy led by Prime Minister Margot Kinnear (Julia Hills) to hide what’s really happening to Earth.

-Elli Garnett reprises her role as Caroline, albeit a version of the character who isn’t married to Clive.
+Elli Garnett reprises her role as Caroline from the TV story Rose, albeit a version of the character who isn’t married to Clive (yet).
 This leads to some further development for Clive, who must choose between following his heart and staying with Caroline in a dying world, or leaving with Rose.
 Both Garnett and Benton’s performances are the highlight of the story.

 Overall, a thrilling, emotional and politically-pertinent story with a particularly strong performance from Mark Benton as Clive.